geoff1121/Asset_Sentiment_Tracker/README.md

 - Asset price data
 - Sentiment scores using NLP

-This tool helps you monitor the market mood and identify trends across news and online investor communities.
+This tool helps you monitor the market mood and identify trends across news and subreddits.

 Features